easystats/modelbased/tests/testthat/_snaps/ordinal.md

       Variable predicted: Species
       Predictors modulated: Sepal.Width
-      Predictions are on the expectation-scale.
+      Predictions are on the response-scale.

 ---